 Baines Simmons’ FRM experts have over 15 years of experience in working with operators to assist them to manage fatigue risk.
 We have also been heavily involved with the development of regulations, international guidance material (including from EASA and the ICAO FRMS manuals), and safety cases for airlines in regulatory environments across the world.
 We have also undertaken safety cases for clients in:

-We have also worked for regulators to assess submitted safety cases, giving us a clear understanding of the requirements of a submission and what the regulator is looking for to enable an approval.
+We have also worked with regulators to assess submitted safety cases, giving us a clear understanding of the requirements of a safety case submission, and what the regulator is looking for to enable approval.